rails/action_push_native/README.md

 end
 ```

-Represent a push notification device.
+This represents a push notification device.
 You can customize it by editing it directly in your application.

 `config/push.yml`: